Easy Recipes with Port Wine

 Step 1

-In a large bowl, toss the beef chuck with the onions, garlic, thyme sprigs, bay leaves, pure olive oil, and 1 cup of the red wine; season with salt and pepper.
+In a large bowl, toss the beef chuck with the onions, garlic, thyme sprigs, bay leaves, pure olive oil, and 1 cup of red wine; season with salt and pepper.
 Cover with plastic wrap and refrigerate overnight.

 Step 2